Dictionary » Positive Words » Kudos – Meaning, Definition, Synonyms and Antonyms

 The word kudos comes from the ancient Greek word “kydos,” which means glory, fame, or honor.
 First of all, the Greeks used “kydos” to describe the respect a hero earned after great achievements.
 Later, English speakers adopted the word “kudos” in the 18th century, keeping its meaning of praise and honor.
 Moreover, although “kudos” looks like a plural word because of the “s” at the end, it actually stays singular in English.
 In addition, many people use it today to recognize success, hard work, or good ideas.

-Therefore, the history of “it” shows how a powerful idea of respect traveled from ancient times into modern language.
-Finally, understanding its journey makes giving it feel even more meaningful.
+Therefore, the history of this term shows how a powerful idea of respect traveled from ancient times into modern language.
+Finally, understanding its journey can make giving kudos feel even more meaningful.

 Example Sentence: